ZacharyMcGee/linux-nl-duplication/README.md

 **FILE:** `filename.`

-Every argument afterwards will be assumed to be a file to read.
+Every argument afterwards will be assumed to be a file to read, if no argument then stdin is read.

 **Examples commands:**

 ```
+./nl
 ./nl file
 ./nl file file
 ./nl -ba file